 EMC has certainly not been sitting idly by.
 After seeing how much functionality is packed into the new offering, it seems it was worth the wait.
-EMC Syncplicity is making a big splash with its latest announcements including:
+EMC Syncplicity by Axway is making a big splash with its latest announcements including:

 Improved user experience.
 Syncplicity’s updated iOS and Android apps combine better collaboration and productivity (file management and secure mobile editing) with a more user-friendly experience.

 Increased security and admin control.
 Admins can create policies for access, storage quotas, and sharing, and can rank-order policies to ensure each user has the appropriate level of permissions.
 IT can also set information rights management (IRM) policies for shared files.